Nu Genea

-Nu Genea, formerly Nu Guinea, are an Italian musical duo: formed in 2014 consisting of musicians Massimo Di Lena and Lucio Aquilina.
+Nu Genea, formerly Nu Guinea, are an Italian musical duo formed in 2014 consisting of musicians Massimo Di Lena and Lucio Aquilina.

 History

 2014–2020: Nu Guinea

-The duo was formed as Nu Guinea in 2014 by Massimo Di Lena and Lucio Aquilina, two neapolitans who lived in Berlin, the capital city of Germany.
+The duo was formed as Nu Guinea in 2014 by Massimo Di Lena and Lucio Aquilina, two Neapolitans who lived in Berlin, the capital city of Germany.
 In the same year, they released their first EP, called Nu Guinea.

 In 2015, they worked with Nigerian drummer Tony Allen, with whom they then published on 15 February 2015 another album: The Tony Allen Experiments.

 In 2018, wanting to celebrate and pay a tribute to their hometown, Naples, they published via their own label NG Records a new LP: Nuova Napoli.
-The album, a fusion of electronic music, sounds, with vocals in the neapolitan language and acoustic instruments was very well received by the critic.
-The success of the album was followed by a national and international tour that took the duo in many places around the globe, such as France, particularly Paris, Russia, in Moscow, Brazil, Australia, the Netherlands and other countries.
+The album, a fusion of electronic music, sounds, with vocals in the neapolitan language and acoustic instruments, was very well received by critics.
+The success of the album was followed by a national and international tour that took the duo many places around the globe, such as France, particularly Paris, Russia, in Moscow, Brazil, Australia, the Netherlands, to name a few.

-Alongside with DNApoli and Famiglia Diocristiana, Nu Guinea participated to the creation of a vinyl collection called Napoli Segreta (in English Secret Naples), which had the goal of saving and republishing the music produced in Naples during the '70 and the '80.
+Alongside with DNApoli and Famiglia Diocristiana, Nu Guinea participated in the creation of a vinyl collection called Napoli Segreta (in English Secret Naples), which had the goal of saving and republishing the music produced in Naples during the '70s and '80s.
 The collection was followed by Napoli Segreta vol.2, published in 2020.